 With a sharp focus on building a unique, close-knit and trusting community of learners and faculty and an emphasis on the intricacies of research methodology and independent inquiry, the VCU Ph.D. in Social Work fosters a lifelong drive to innovate.
 And, in the process of discovery, our students develop the expertise necessary to share their work with colleagues, students and the world.

 Just as we believe the best social work practices and policies are founded on closeness and trust, so too should any program of study.
-Each year, we welcome not simply six to eight new students to our program, but rather new colleagues and friends.
+Each year, we welcome not simply four to six new students to our program, but rather new colleagues and friends.
 Our commitment to a vibrant and unique community provides the fertile ground for the courageous, pioneering and illuminative research for which our students and faculty are renowned.

 Our students are expected to add their own substance to the field of social work during their time here.
 Through the formulation of personal research, they make lasting contributions to the intellectual community.
 Through the opportunity to teach in our top-ranked B.S.W. and M.S.W. programs, they make lasting impressions on the next wave of social workers.
 And, through their own course work, research demands and teaching obligations, they're given a glimpse of what their professional lives will entail.